EnesBrt/market-research-tripadvisor-API-Sentiment-Analysis/README.md

 This API is a work in progress and intends to ad a Sentiment Analysis part to examine a list of comments you may want to read from a .txt file or directly from Trip Advisor

-the scraping part is based on a github repo made by LaskasP